carlos-m-a/basic-projects/django-reusable-app/README.md

 ]
 ```

+4. (Optional) You can add 'reusable_app.context_processors.base_data' in settings,py -> TEMPLATES -> context_processors. (it is not needed, you can skip this step)

+4. Run  ``python manage.py makemigrations`` and ``python manage.py migrate`` to create the tables in the data base.

+5. Run `python manage.py collectstatic` if necessary.

+6. Start the development server and visit this link (http://localhost:8000/reusable_app/my_model_list/) to check that everything is running ok.

 ## How to generate a python package using a building system (And import it to your django project)